 The foam created by the dispenser is much smoother, creamier, and filled with tiny air bubbles that help to lift away dirt and grime from the skin.
 Unlike regular liquid soap that can easily slip away, the foaming soap clings to the skin, providing more effective cleaning and a better lather.
 The foam also helps to reduce the amount of soap needed for each use, making it more cost-effective in the long run.

-You may also like: How Long Does It Take to Charge a Simplehuman Soap Dispenser?
+You may also like: How to Make a Soap Dispenser from Scratch: A Step-by-Step Guide

 Can non-foaming soap be used in a foaming pump?